-If a significant fraction of the diffuse γ -ray background is originated farther away than z > 1 (by blazars for example), EBL absorption will steepen the spectrum of the extragalactic diffuse starting at energies around ~10 GeV (Salamon & Stecker 1998).
+C1.3. a) Is there an EBL attenuation effect on the diffuse extragalactic background?
+If a significant fraction of the diffuse γ -ray background is originated farther away than z > 1 (by blazars for example), the EBL absorption will steepen the spectrum of the extragalactic diffuse at energies above 10-100 GeV (Salamon & Stecker 1998).

-C1.3. b) Does GLAST observe a bump in the extragalactic gamma-ray diffuse background due to VHE γ -rays cascading down in energy?
+C1.3. b) Is there a bump starting at 10 GeV in the extragalactic -ray diffuse due to VHE -rays cascading down in energy?

-Cascade effect: The electron and positron produced by the γ - γ interaction are highly energetic particles that will produce secondary γ -rays by inverse Compton scattering of soft photons (CMB, EBL).
-The energy of the secondary γ -rays is a significant fraction of the original photon energy and therefore the secondary high-energy photons are likely to interact again with the EBL.
+Cascade effect: The electron and positron produced by the γ - γ "annihilation" are highly energetic particles that will produce secondary γ -rays by inverse Compton scattering of soft photons (CMB, EBL).
+Each secondary γ carries roughly half of the original energy and is likely to interact again with the EBL.
 This cascade reaction will stop when the energy of the nth γ -ray E_n is such that $\tau(E_n, z) < 1$, i.e. the energy is below the threshold for effective pair production with EBL photons (Aharonian, Coppi & Völk, 1994).